argoproj/argo-events/README.md

 <br/>

 ## Features
-* Manages dependencies from a variety of event sources
+* Manage dependencies from a variety of event sources
 * Ability to customize business-level constraint logic for event dependencies resolution
-* Manages everything from simple, linear, real-time dependencies to complex, multi-source, batch job dependencies.
+* Manage everything from simple, linear, real-time dependencies to complex, multi-source, batch job dependencies.
-* Ability to extends framework to add you own event source listener
+* Ability to extends framework to add your own event source listener
-* Supports arbitrary boolean logic to resolve event dependencies
+* Define arbitrary boolean logic to resolve event dependencies
 * CloudEvents compliant
 * Ability to manage event sources at runtime